 The first time I visited the Colosseum I was thirteen years old and visiting with my family.
 We had been travelling in Europe for about a month and by the time we arrived in Rome, our last stop of the trip, I was so sick.

 By the time we got there I thought I was going to pass out.
-I could barely stand up or walk around, so my mum stayed with me on the grass lawns near the ancient sight, while my dad and Laura had a little explore around.
-Laura was always so angry that my parents wouldn’t take her on the tour inside because I was so sick (nice sister hey, haha).
+I could barely stand up or walk around, so my mum stayed with me on the grass lawns near the ancient sight, while my dad and sister had a little explore around.
+My sister was always so angry that my parents wouldn’t take her on the tour inside because I was so sick (nice sister hey, haha).

 Needless to say, upon my return to this beautiful ancient city, I was so excited to finally get to step inside the Colosseum and look around.
 And of course, explore the city without passing out!